Interoperable-data/automate-va/docs/EVR/REGISTRATION.md

 `rdfs:comments` can provide for this data.

-### EVNs
+### Vehicle Series (5.4)

-The vehicles are regrouped into a `era:VehiclesCollection rdfs:subClassOf vpa:Scope`.
-This enables us to express

-`eravr:vrc-NNNN-n-0 a vpa:Case ; vpa:concerns eravr:vehcol-uuid` to indicate what vehicles are in the Registration Case.
+The vehicles could also be regrouped into a `era:VehiclesSeries rdfs:subClassOf vpa:Scope`.
+This enables us to express `eravr:vrc-NNNN-n-0 a vpa:Case ; vpa:concerns eravr:vehcol-uuid` to indicate what vehicles are in the Registration Case.

 ### Memberstate of registration

-We use the [existing](https://github.com/Certiman/ERA-Ontology-5.0.0-5.1.0/blob/main/ontology.ttl) property 'era:inCountry`, which shall have a.
+We do not use the [existing](https://github.com/Certiman/ERA-Ontology-5.0.0-5.1.0/blob/main/ontology.ttl) property 'era:inCountry`, but a new property `era:registeringMemberState`.

-`eravr:NNNN-n a era:VehicleRegistration ; era:inCountry <EU SKOS CS for relevant country> .`
+`eravr:NNNN-n a era:VehicleRegistration ; era:registeringMemberState <EU SKOS CS for relevant country> .`

 ### (3) Memberstate where Vehicles are authorised & underlying (11) Authorisations